DanielMSchmidt/angular-masonry-demo/README.md

 Angular Masonry Demo
 ====================

-A demonstration of angular-masonry for image and no image content
+A demonstration of angular-masonry for image and no image content (build as a response for https://github.com/passy/angular-masonry/issues/89)

 Setup
 -----